Contribution

 In this paper Mayne sets out six broad steps:

-• Step 1: Set out the attribution or contribution problem to be addressed.
+• Step 1: Set out the cause-effect issue to be addressed.

-• Step 2: Develop a theory of change and risks to it.
+• Step 2: Develop a theory of change and risks to it, including rival explanations.

 • Step 3: Gather the existing evidence on the theory of change.